dokuwiki/docker/README.md

 * xsendfile configured and enabled
 * imagemagick installed and enabled
 * nice URLs via rewriting configured and enabled

+Note: This image does **not** include a mail server.
+You need to configure DokuWiki to use an external mail server, this most easily achieved using the [SMTP plugin](https://www.dokuwiki.org/plugin:smtp).

 ## PHP Configuration & Environment